kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 </tbody>
 </table>

-With the juxta-tumour data, they got tumour and juxta-tumour data from the same patient.
+With the juxta-tumour data, they got tumour and juxta-tumour samples from the same patient.
 However, I have not been able to figure out whether they came from the same patient.
-Could probably use Optitype to determine HLA allele - match tumour and juxta tumour.
+We could possibly use Optitype to determine HLA allele - match tumour and juxta tumour.

 We also have scRNA-seq data for S1.

-It is likely that sorting the cells using FACS alters the transcriptional properties of the cells compared to if they are separated using spreading approches, as is seen in study `EGAD00001006144`.
+It is likely that sorting the cells using FACS alters the transcriptional properties of the cells compared to if they are separated using spreading approaches, as is seen in study `EGAD00001006144`.
 This is something that we will have to keep in mind.

 The data was processed using nf-core/rnaseq version `3.8.1` using the default parameters.
 STAR/Salmon were used for alignment/quantification.

-We would expect our tumour-associated normal to be most like the S3 subtype (usually accumulate in juxta-tumours).
+We would expect our tumour-associated normal to be most like the S3 subpopulation (usually accumulate in juxta-tumours).
+The S2 subpopulation has been found to accumulate more in luminal A breast cancer, whereas the S4 subpopulation tends to be present in Her2+ breast cancers.
+Unfortunately, data is not available for the S2 subpopulation and 11 of the 12 cancers encountered in our samples are Luminal A.

 Combining RNA-sequencing datasets from different studies can be very challenging.
 We can expect batch effects to be present, so it might be